MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 # Learner Experience on (PWA based) mobile app

-This article explains how learners can access the training content using the [PWA based Android mobile application](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md#option-1-creating-a-progressive-web-application-pwa-for-android) for the Community Training platform instance setup for your organization.
+This article explains how learners can access the training content using the [PWA based Android mobile application](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md#option-1-creating-a-progressive-web-application-pwa-for-android) for the Microsoft Community Training platform instance setup for your organization.

 ## Step 1: Download the app